-We follow the guidelines set out in the New National Curriculum Framework which focuses on: reading, writing, grammar, spoken language and composition.
+We follow the guidelines set out in the National Curriculum Framework which focuses on: Reading, Writing, Grammar, Spoken language and Composition.

-Library skills are taught in all classes and the children enjoy making full use of our well stocked library in the foyer of the school.
+Library skills are taught in all classes and the children are given opportunties to use our well stocked library in the foyer of the school.

-We have an extensive range of resources including software for our interactive whiteboards which further enhance the teaching of writing throughout the school.
-The school follows the Nelson handwriting programmes, teaching cursive style handwriting.
+We have an extensive range of ICT resources including software for our interactive whiteboards which further enhance the teaching of writing throughout the school.

 We believe that every child should be able to speak confidently to different people and listen to what others have to say.
 The children are encouraged to listen and respond, to present and to question in a variety of spoken activities across the curriculum and within their community.
 We recognise the importance of the spoken language within the whole curriculum and we aim to develop the fluency and confidence of our pupils so they are well prepared for their next steps to middle school.